What Rental Investors Should Know About Narragansett Regulations

 For rentals over 30 days (common for University of Rhode Island student housing from September through May) additional requirements apply.
 Properties built before 1978 must have a valid lead certificate and be registered with the Rhode Island Department of Health.
 These inspections typically cost a few hundred dollars and must be renewed periodically, assuming no remediation is required.

 Another consideration investors are beginning to factor in is the upcoming non-owner-occupied property surcharge.
 Beginning July 1, 2026, Rhode Island will impose an additional tax on non-owner-occupied properties assessed over $1,000,000.
 Often referred to as the “Taylor Swift tax,” the surcharge applies to assessed value above the threshold and can add a meaningful annual cost.
 The surcharge is waived if the property is rented for more than 183 days per year or serves as a primary residence, which makes usage strategy an important part of long-term planning.
+These types of added costs are part of a broader financial picture that many sellers don’t fully account for upfront, which I outline more clearly in What It Actually Costs to Sell a Home in Rhode Island Right Now.

 Beach access rules can also affect how investors use their property personally.
 Properties owned through partnerships, corporations, or LLCs are limited to a single seasonal parking pass and one beach pass per entity for Narragansett Town Beach, assigned to a designated individual.
 Understanding these limits early can help avoid confusion later on.